renebidart/academic-kickstart/content/post/2020-03-or9-up/2020-03-25-Open-Research-9.md

 ---
 author: Rene Bidart
 date: "2020-03-30T00:00:00Z"
-title: 'Keeping up with ML Research'
+title: 'Keeping up with Deep Learning Research'
 ---

-## How to keep up with deep learning research?

-When I started my PhD I was totally overwhelmed at the amount of deep learning research being produced.
-Keeping up with research is important in any field, but it's so much more difficult in a fast moving field like machine learning.
+When I started my PhD I was overwhelmed trying to keep up with new research.
+Trying to read everything will take forever, but by not reading enough we risk rediscovering old ideas, or doing unimportant work.
+So can we balance this?

+Here are a few lessons I learned:

+1. Papers are often dense and filled with unnecessary math.
+Read summaries (blogs, twitter threads, or newsletters) to understand the paper and decide if it is worth reading.
-The fastest approach is to always read summaries (blogs, twitter threads, or newsletters) of papers before digging into them, because papers are slow to read.
-I made it a point that if something was worth looking at for more than 30 seconds, I'd write a quick summary of it to make sure I was understanding the main points.
-My approach used to be to spend one day per week reviewing this (less now), because many newsletters come out every week, and it's easy to sort other sources like reddit by top weekly.
+2. If a paper is worth looking at for more than 30 seconds, write a quick summary of it to aid understanding and improve recall.
+It's too easy to convince yourself you know something out of laziness.
+3. My approach was to spend one day per week reviewing research, because many newsletters come out every week, and it's easy to sort other sources like reddit by top weekly.

 ## Resources